Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

 - Provide interesting work for individual students and teams

-Clients may include inventors, entrepreneurs, small companies, mature companies in IP-heavy industries, Penn’s Center for Technology Transfer, NGOs, non-profit arts organizations, individual artists (visual and performing artists) and authors.
+Clients may include inventors, entrepreneurs, small companies, mature companies in IP-heavy industries, Penn Center for Innovation, NGOs, non-profit arts organizations, individual artists (visual and performing artists) and authors.

 Who should take this course?

-Students interested in the intersection of law and technology, or law and the arts are obvious choices.
+Students interested in the intersection of law and science, law and technology, or law and the arts are obvious choices.
 However, since IP law touches every business, students that even suspect they might want to practice corporate law should also consider the course.
-Students need not have a technical degree to take this clinic, although students would do best with a facility or an interest in science and the arts.
+Students need not have a science or technical degree to take the DIPTC, although students would do best with a facility or an interest in science, technology, business, or the arts.
 Most importantly, students need to be responsible, hard-working and diligent in order to handle the client responsibility.

-What should I expect by taking the IPC?
+What should I expect by taking the DIPTC?

 Are there prerequisites?

-No, but this clinic does assume some familiarity with the legal subject matter.
-Introduction to Intellectual Property (or the equivalent) is strongly recommended.
+No, but the DIPTC does assume some familiarity with the legal subject matter.
+Introduction to Intellectual Property, or at least one of Patent Law, Copyright, or Trademark (or faculty approval) is a prerequisite.

 What is the time commitment?

-This is a semester-long clinic, offered both in the fall and the spring.
+This is a semester-long clinic, offered both the Fall and Spring Semesters.

 Seminar sessions meet twice per week, on Mondays and Wednesdays from 1:30-2:50.
-Client work occurs outside class time and will take approximately 7-8 hours per week (including a 1 hour weekly supervision session with the professor).
+Client work occurs outside class time and will take approximately 10 hours/week (not including a 1-hour weekly supervision session with the professor).
 Class preparation per week (including simulations) will take approximately 4-6 hours.
-You will also be responsible for preparing an oral presentation on an intellectual property topic, which will be delivered offsite at a time to be determined.
-Total = 18 hours/week.
+Total = 20 hours/week.

 Students receive one grade for the course.
-Factors contributing to grading include: class participation and preparedness, client work (both quality and diligence), and assignments, including one oral presentation and reflection documents.
+Factors contributing to grading include: class participation and preparedness, client work (both quality and diligence), several drafting assignments, and some oral skills-building exercises.